 (informative) Background and context to this document

-Facing the difficulty that joints were represented quite differently in different CAE tools, The VDA Research Association for Automotive Technology (FAT) working group FAT-AK 25 (= Working Group 25) started to develop a standard for connections and joints in cooperation with CAE software vendors.
+Facing the difficulty that joints were represented quite differently in different CAE tools, the German Association of the Automotive Industry (VDA) Research Association for Automotive Technology (FAT) working group FAT-AK 25 (= Working Group 25) started to develop a standard for connections and joints in cooperation with CAE software vendors.
 The working group 25 for joining technologies is a working group of the German Research Association of Automotive Technologies (FAT).
-The FAT is a department of the German Association of the Automotive Industry (VDA).
+The FAT is a department of the VDA.

 The evaluation of existing formats revealed that the Master Connection File (MCF) by Ford[15] was the most suitable basis for future developments and extensions.
 This original MCF format is based on the XML-standard but covers only few joint types and parameters.
 In order to distinguish from the original Ford-MCF, the FAT-format was named the Extended Master Connection File, abbreviated as “χMCF” (read: chi-M-C-F) or “xMCF” (read: x-M-C-F).

 In 2005, the working group decided to begin with the extension of MCF to seam welds.
 There were several reasons for this decision.
 First, the demand for the fatigue evaluation of seam welds was increasing rapidly.
 Furthermore, there were and still are a wide variety of weld types with partly complex geometrical shapes.[16]
 The proper description of these welds meant a big challenge.
 The successful treatment of seam welds laid out the foundation for the integration of any other joint type.
-A first draft of the χMCF specification was available by 2006,[17] and prototypic implementations by 2008[18] and 2011[19].
+A first draft of the χMCF specification was available by 2006,[17] and prototypic implementations by 2008[18] and 2011.[19]

-Over the years, χMCF has been presented at several conferences, e.g [20],[21],[22],[23],[24].
+Over the years, χMCF has been presented at several conferences, given in References [20],[21],[22],[23],[24].

-This document is based on the most recent VDA/FAT standard “xMCF – A Standard for Describing Connections & Joints in Mechanical Systems (Version 3.1)” (see [25]).
+This document is based on the most recent VDA/FAT standard “xMCF – A Standard for Describing Connections and Joints in Mechanical Systems (Version 3.1)”[25].
 The version of χMCF described in this document has a strong and stable structure but has probably not covered all potential joining types and parameters.
 Thanks to the simple extensibility of χMCF, additional information can be integrated on demand.
-In addition, customizable elements allow to adopt new joining technologies or parameters before formal implementation in future editions of ISO 8329.
-Older versions[26],[27] of the standard can be found on the VDA website but are for reference only.
+In addition, customizable elements allow to adopt new joining technologies or parameters before formal implementation in future editions of ISO PAS 8329.
+Older versions of the standard[26],[27] can be found on the VDA website but are for reference only.

 Bibliography

-<unknown>[1] International Organization for Standardization, ISO 10303-242: Industrial automation systems and integration — Product data representation and exchange — Part 242: Application protocol: Managed model-based 3D engineering, Geneva: ISO. </unknown>
+<unknown>[1] ISO 10303-242, Industrial automation systems and integration — Product data representation and exchange — Part 242: Application protocol: Managed model-based 3D engineering</unknown>

 <unknown>[2] The World Wide Web Consortium (W3C), Extensible Markup Language (XML) 1.0 (Fifth Edition), 5 ed., Wakefield, MA: W3C, 2008. </unknown>